-- After a minute, add sunflower seed and cilantro leave.
+After a minute, add sunflower seed and cilantro leaves.
 Mix well.

 This was Quick Carrot Salad from my side, now let’s see what other Foodie Mamas have come up with for us.

 This concludes our today’s Carrot Round-up.
-Check our more recipes from FoodieMamas here.
+Check out more recipes from FoodieMamas here.

 We love carrot salads too in our house!
 You are so lucky your child loves veggies, mine won’t eat them!
 I love how you paired ginger with the carrot, it’s really a perfect flavor pairing!
 I can’t wait to try this!